Addverb Technologies Expands State-of-the-Art Warehouse Robotics Solutions to Americas Following $132 Million Series B Funding - NewsBreak

 Addverb Technologies Expands State-of-the-Art Warehouse Robotics Solutions to Americas Following $132 Million Series B Funding

-Robotics Startup Sets Its Sights on Creating Fully Automated Warehouses to Meet Growing Global Supply Chain Demand.
-DALLAS, Texas, Feb.
-15, 2022 - Today Addverb Technologies (Addverb), a leading automation solutions provider for warehouses and factories, announces its expansion into North and South America.
-The announcement comes on the heels of...www.roboticstomorrow.com
+Robotics Startup Sets Its Sights On Creating Fully Automated Warehouses to Meet Growing Global Supply Chain Demand.
+Addverb Technologies (Addverb), a leading automation solutions provider for warehouses and factories, announces its expansion into North and South America.
+The announcement comes on the heels of $132 million in funding from Reliance Industries....aithority.com

 Comments / 0